looker-open-source/gcs-storage-intelligence-block/README.md

 ```

 <div style="text-align: justify; line-height: 1.5;">
-The SQL statement defines a CTE, st_total, which compares the manifest.snapshotTime and the aggregated count of events from objects_attributes_view.
-If either the snapshotTime or the event count changes, the datagroup's sql_trigger signals Looker to regenerate the table with the latest data.
+The provided SQL statement defines a Common Table Expression (CTE) named st_total.
+This CTE retrieves the snapshotTime from the manifest table and an aggregated count of events derived from the objects_attributes_view.
+Should either of these values change, the datagroup's sql_trigger prompts Looker to rebuild the associated Persistent Derived Table (PDT) utilizing the latest data.
 </div>